nashebismaily/deep-learning-live-feed-object-detection/README.md

     deep-learning-live-feed-object-detection/images/DownloadImages.py
     ```

+3. Pre-process images through resizing
+    ```
+    sips -Z 1024 *.jpg

+    sips  : the command and -Z keeps the image's aspect ratio 1024  : the maximum width and height
+    *.jpg : converts every image ending in .jpg
+    ```

-3. Use labelImg to annotate each image, ensure YOLO is set as the output type
+4. Use labelImg to annotate each image, ensure YOLO is set as the output type

     ```
     labelImg